 The first issue to consider is the bandwidth of the data channel.
 SANs are typically connected to their host over a fiber optic link.
 While these links are fast — the 20GFC protocol can in theory produce up to 2,000 MB/sec throughput — there's a big difference between their rated speed and the actual speed obtained when connected to a host.
 If you have an existing SQL Server installation that you're migrating to a SAN setup, find out what the I/O demands are for the existing setup first.
 Odds are the SAN will be able to comfortably encompass those demands, but make sure that is the case before you make the leap.

 Measuring bandwidth demands in SQL Server 2005 isn't too tough -- just set up the performance monitoring application to derive logs of SQL Server's I/O usage.
-You can do this over the course of a day or even
+You can do this over the course of a day or even an hour of high utilization.
+This may also give you a chance to flag any previously undetected I/O performance issues that need to be squelched in a high-performance environment.
+SQLIO is another useful, albeit unsupported, tool for deriving live I/O stats.

 The specific SAN you choose should be a robustly-designed product able to host SQL Server data reliably.
 Microsoft uses the term Stable media to describe any storage system that can survive a system reboot or failure without losing anything, including pending writes that might be currently held in a cache.
 The idea is to have a disk system that complements SQL Server's own needs as far as data consistency goes.
 To be frank, almost any SAN worth spending money on is already going to sport those sorts of features; if it doesn't, then you're not getting much of a SAN.
 One useful feature for SQL Server 2005 is the point-in-time snapshot.
 You use it in conjunction with things like Analysis Services in creative ways (the Analysis Services link goes to an article that tells you how to accomplish this).